Yandex Cloud

 Where:

 • approvers: Names of GitLab users who can approve the merge request.
 The users must be added to the project either directly or via a group.
 When counting approvals, the merge request author is not counted in.
-A user on this list who had submitted commits to the merge request and is not the author can also be an approver.
+A user on this list who has committed to the merge request and is not the author can also be an approver.

 • groups: List of names of GitLab groups whose members can approve the merge request (except for members of the group for which this group is a subgroup).

-• branches: List of names of branches whose changes require a review.
+• branches: List of names of branches where changes must be approved.

 • rules: List of rules that apply to the specified branches.

-You may use the * wildcard symbol instead of usernames and in branch names.
+You may use the * wildcard instead of usernames and in branch names.

-For example, to apply the four-eyes principle to the repository master branch, add the following to the APPROVALRULES file:
+For example, to apply the four-eyes principle to the repository main branch, add the following to the APPROVALRULES file:

 ApprovalRules: